olekuz/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/k8s-docker-pro-wsl.md

 ---
 publishdate: 2020-03-09
 lastmod: 2020-03-09
-title: Kubernetes Docker Pro Demo on Windows
+title: Deploy Tyk Pro On Windows Using Helm
 tags: ["Tyk Stack", "Self Managed", "Installation", "Kubernetes", "Helm Chart"]
 description: "How to install Tyk in a self-managed environment using Kubernetes on Windows"
 menu: